 What is the stipend and tuition waiver?

-Full-time Graduate Assistants receive an annual stipend of $3,000 and Teaching Assistants receive $3,500.
-Half-time GA positions receive $1,500.
-Full-time positions are accompanied by a waiver of all tuition and registration fees for courses at Rhode Island College for the academic year and for one summer (the summer previous to or following the appointment).
-Half-time positions receive a waiver of half tuition and fees for courses at Rhode Island College for the academic year and one summer.
+Full-time Graduate and Teaching Assistants receive an annual stipend of $3,500.
+Half-time GA’s receive $1,750.
+Full-time positions are accompanied by a waiver of all tuition for courses at Rhode Island College for the academic year and for one summer (the summer previous to or following the appointment).
+Students with half-time positions receive a waiver of half tuition for courses at Rhode Island College for the academic year and one summer.

 Feinstein School of Education and Human Development (FSEHD)